dmah42/carlton/README.md

 * provide a method to delete an account & all data associated with it.
 * cold storage for older images. never delete without user request.
+* privacy concerns
+ * do we need to provide a way for users to opt out of anonymous metrics?
+ * what about providing complete case files on an abuser to law enforcement?

 ### Environment